-The National Construction Code (NCC) is a uniform set of technical provisions for the design, construction and performance of buildings throughout Australia.
+The National Construction Code (NCC) is a uniform set of technical provisions for the design, construction and performance of buildings and plumbing and drainage systems throughout Australia.
 It is published and maintained by the Australian Building Codes Board, on behalf of and in collaboration with the Australian Government and each State and Territory Government.

 The NCC is made up of the:

-Copies of the NCC can be downloaded by registered users for free from the Australian Building Codes Board website.
+Copies of the NCC can be downloaded for free from the Australian Building Codes Board (ABCB) website.

-All new buildings and new building work must comply with the BCA.
+All new buildings, new building work, and new plumbing and drainage systems must comply with the NCC.

-Compliance with the BCA is achieved by meeting the relevant Performance Requirements.
+Compliance with the NCC is achieved by meeting the relevant Performance Requirements.